 Table of Contents

-The aminoglycoside gentamicin binds via an ionic binding to the bacterial cell surface.
+The aminoglycoside gentamicin binds to the bacterial cell surface via ionic bonding.
 Gentamicin uptake into the bacterial cell depends on an electrochemical gradient across the bacterial cytoplasmic membrane.
 This electrochemical gradient cannot be maintained in anaerobic conditions and at a low pH, which is why the efficacy of aminoglycosides against anaerobes in a low-oxygen environment is markedly curtailed.

-Absorption of oral aminoglycosides is not good.
-Effective, clinically relevant concentrations are not achieved in respiratory secretions or cerebrospinal fluid.
+The oral absorption of aminoglycosides is poor.
+Effective, clinically relevant concentrations are not achieved in respiratory secretions or cerebrospinal fluid (CSF).
 Aminoglycosides are eliminated via the kidney.
 Adjustment of aminoglycoside dosage is needed in patients with renal failure.

-Aminoglycosides are contraindicated in pregnancy or deafness, as aminoglycosides accumulate in the endo- and perilymph of the inner ear.
-Aminoglycosides also exhibit a significant post-antibiotic effect (PAE), which means they persistently suppress bacterial growth even after only a brief exposure to the antibiotic.
+Aminoglycosides are contraindicated in pregnancy or deafness, as aminoglycosides accumulate in the endolymph and perilymph of the inner ear.
+Aminoglycosides also exhibit a significant post-antibiotic effect, which means they persistently suppress bacterial growth even after the bacteria experience only a brief exposure to the antibiotic.

-Aminoglycosides are effective against enterobacteriaceae and pseudomonas.
-Many other bacteria such as enterococci, streptococci and legionella are resistant to aminoglycosides.
+Aminoglycosides are effective against enterobacteria and pseudomonas.
+Many other bacteria such as enterococci, streptococci, and legionella are resistant to aminoglycosides.

-Recommended antimicrobial treatment of infections such as endocarditis, osteomyelitis burns is a combination of aminoglycosides with other antibiotics such as β-lactams or fluoroquinolones.
-Tobramycin is the drug of choice for the treatment of pseudomonas aeruginosa infections.
-Amikacin, however, is a reserve aminoglycoside used in the treatment of immunosuppressed patients suffering from severe infections.
+The recommended antimicrobial treatment for infections such as endocarditis and osteomyelitis in burns is a combination of aminoglycosides with other antibiotics such as β-lactams or fluoroquinolones.
+Tobramycin is the drug of choice for the treatment of Pseudomonas aeruginosa infections.
+Amikacin, however, is a reserve aminoglycoside used in the treatment of immunosuppressed patients with severe infections.

-Tobramycin inhalation solution is currently the only aerosol antibiotic approved for the long-term treatment of chronic infections caused by pseudomonas aeruginosa in patients with cystic fibrosis (CF) and chronic obstructive pulmonary disease (COPD).
+Tobramycin is currently the only aerosol antibiotic approved for the long-term treatment of chronic infections caused by P. aeruginosa in patients with cystic fibrosis and chronic obstructive pulmonary disease.

-Topically applied aminoglycosides, for example neomycin and kanamycin, are used for treating skin and mucous membrane infections caused by staphylococci and enterobacteriaceae.
+Topically applied aminoglycosides, for example, neomycin and kanamycin, are used for treating skin and mucous membrane infections caused by staphylococci and enterobacteria.
 Gentamicin is also successfully used against bone and soft tissue infections in prosthetic surgery.
 It is locally applied in the form of gentamicin-loaded PMMA beads or gentamicin bone cement.

 Macrolide antibiotics all contain a lactone ring.
-They have poor chemical stability in aqueous solution (acid-labile) and also have a very unpleasant, bitter taste, which is why they are usually present in esterified or galenical form.
-Macrolides are administered as enteric-coated tablets, as the intravenous administration is poorly tolerated.
+They have poor chemical stability in aqueous solution (acid-labile) and also have a very unpleasant, bitter taste, which is why they are usually present in the esterified or galenical form.
+Macrolides are administered as enteric-coated tablets because intravenous administration is poorly tolerated.

 Macrolides target bacterial protein synthesis by inhibiting ribosomal translocation.
-Macrolides are bacteriostatic antibiotics and effective against many strains of gram-positive bacteria such as streptococci and clostridia.
+Macrolides are bacteriostatic antibiotics and are effective against many strains of Gram-positive bacteria such as streptococci and clostridia.

-Because macrolides are able to penetrate host cells, they can also target intracellular pathogens, for example chlamydia, bordetella pertussis and legionella.
-Only in the cerebrospinal fluid, insufficient concentrations of macrolides are reached.
+Because macrolides are able to penetrate host cells, they can also target intracellular pathogens, for example, Chlamydia, Bordetella pertussis, and Legionella.
+Only in CSF are insufficient concentrations of macrolides noted.
 Macrolide antibiotics and their active metabolites are excreted mainly in the bile.

 Macrolide antibiotics may cause gastrointestinal side effects and intrahepatic cholestasis, which is why they are contraindicated in liver disease.